maicoqb/docker-lemp/README.md

 Clone this repository and execute the `init.sh`.

-That will create a new `docker-compose.yml` and run the `docker-compose` command to start containers.
+That will run the `docker-compose` command to start containers.

 ### Configure

-In `docker-compose.stub.yml` has some environment variables that are defined in the `env.sh`.
+Since [version 2 of `compose-file`](https://docs.docker.com/compose/environment-variables/#the-env-file), `docker-compose.yml` can have environment variables that are defined in the `.env` file.

-Altrought if you need to change this values, change the `env.sh` then execute `init.sh` again.
+Altrought if you need to change this values, change the `.env` then execute `init.sh` again.

-In order to change your `docker-compose.yml`, fist change the stub then execute `init.sh`.

-Be aware that everytime you run `init.sh` they whill replace the content of `docker-compose.yml`.

-If you just want to replace `docker-compose.yml` values then use the `replace-docker-compose.sh` script.

 ### Contributing